DUNE/data-mgmt-testing/NetworkVisualizer1.0/README.md

 <img src="duneMain.png">

+##About
+___
+The Dune Network Monitor exists to visualize the flow of data between facilities across the world participating in the Deep Underground Neutrino Project.
+By interfacing with the elasticsearch API our application creates a graphical representation of file transfers, bandwidth, and network reliability.

+##Installation
+___

-## Step 0, ensure GIT, NPM and Python3 are installed on the host machine:
+### Step 0, ensure GIT, NPM and Python3 are installed on the host machine:

 On linux run something like (package manager dependant): "sudo apt install NPM", "sudo dnf install NPM", "yum install NPM", etc...
 <br>